Skip to content

 There is no real rail network beyond that

 It is worth saying plainly so you don’t waste time hunting for connections that aren’t there.
 Outside the Neretva line, Bosnia’s passenger railway is threadbare.
-There is a slow service up the other axis (Sarajevo towards Zenica, Doboj and Banja Luka), but it is indirect and infrequent, and the bus beats it on both time and convenience for essentially every journey.
+Federation Railways’ 2025/2026 timetable still lists slow locals towards Zenica, Maglaj and Visoko, but there is no passenger train Sarajevo-Banja Luka right now - older maps that draw the line are out of date.
 Decades of underinvestment and the damage of the 1990s left the network a shadow of what a country this size might have.
 So enjoy the Mostar train as the exception it is, and picture everywhere else as a bus destination.

 A blue ŽFBH locomotive hauling the Neretva-valley line near Surmanci south of Mostar towards Čapljina

 The Neretva line south of Mostar, running on towards Čapljina.
-Lovely to ride, but it is close to the sum total of useful passenger rail in the country.
-Photo: Petr Štefek / Wikimedia Commons, CC BY-SA 3.0 - sourceUrl: https://commons.wikimedia.org/wiki/File:441-913_Surmanci_-_Capljina.jpg
+Lovely to ride, but it's close to the sum total of useful passenger rail in the country.
+Photo: Petr Štefek / Wikimedia Commons, CC BY-SA 3.0

 Where a car pulls ahead: Herzegovina and the mountains